aliawan5/Handwritten_digit_classification/README.md

 The model is compiled with the Adam optimizer, sparse categorical cross-entropy loss function, and accuracy as a metric.

 6. Training the Model
-The model is trained on the training data for 10 epochs with a batch size of 128.
-Validation is performed using the test data.
+The model is trained on the training data for 5 epochs

 7. Evaluating the Model
 The model's performance is evaluated using the test data.
 The accuracy and loss are reported.